 One of the biggest priorities in hospital care today is identifying the risks of and avoiding preventable readmissions.
 In 2011, readmissions cost the healthcare system $41.3 billion according to one estimate, a figure that has almost certainly increased in recent years.
-CMS keeps track of readmission rates for all diagnosis-related groups (DRGs), which define the total reimbursement a hospital receives for
+CMS keeps track of readmission rates for all diagnosis-related group (DRG) codes, which define the total reimbursement a hospital receives for

-To learn more, download the Definitive List: Top 20 DRGs by Highest Readmission Rates by filling out the form below.
+To learn more, download the Definitive List: Top 20 DRGs by Highest Readmission Rates by filling out the form.